Spectral Method attacks Sparse LWE, Sparse LPN and Beyond

-\begin{enumerate}[label=\roman*.] \item Linear equations over $\Z_q$ are rewritten as product equations over $\Omega_q = \{1,\omega_q,\ldots,\omega_q^{q-1}\}$, where $\omega_q = e^{2\pi\iota/q}$ is a primitive $q\textsuperscript{th}$ root of unity. \item To successfully convert a $k$-sparse equation to a collection of $2$-sparse equations, there are a couple of challenges in the $q>2$ regime that we mitigate.
-Firstly, to describe the LHS of an equation, the set of non-zero variables is not sufficient; we also need to encode the coefficients of the non-zero variables.
-Accordingly, the high-dimensional space will also have to be $l$-sized subsets of index-coefficient pairs, i.e., $\binom{[n]}{l}\times[q]^l$.
-Secondly, for defining the $2$-sparse constraints in this space, we will generalize the notion of choosing pairs satisfying a symmetric difference.
-Construction \ref{kLIN to 2LIN} describes this transformation. \item Our generalization of symmetric difference is asymmetric and yields a directed graph.
-To generalize the spectral method, it is desirable that the adjacency matrix of the graph be \emph{Hermitian}.
+\begin{enumerate}[label=\roman*.] \item To successfully convert a $k$-sparse equation to a collection of specific $2$-sparse equations, there are a couple of challenges in the $\abs{R}>2$ regime that we mitigate.
+Firstly, the LHS of an equation here consists of a $k$-sparse vector $\bm{a}\in R^n$ instead of just the non-zero indices for $\Z_2$.
+Accordingly, the 2-sparse equations will have to be defined over variables indexed by the subset of $R^n$ which has $l$-sparse vectors.
+Secondly, for defining the $2$-sparse constraints in this space, we will generalize the notion of choosing pairs satisfying a symmetric difference: we choose all pairs $(\bm{u},\bm{v})$ such that $\bm{v}-\bm{u} = \bm{a}$. \item We want to have $\mathbb{C}$-valued signs for each edge pair, so that we could utilize spectral method for random matrices.
+So the sign of $(\bm{u},\bm{v})$ is $\chi(b)$ for the canonical character map of (the underlying additive group of) $R$, $\chi : R \to \mathbb{C}$.
+Our generalization of symmetric difference is asymmetric and yields a directed graph.
+To apply the spectral method, it is desirable that the adjacency matrix of the graph be \emph{Hermitian}.